Larsvanderlaan/causalGLM-depreciated-/README.md

 ### User-friendly interface
-The functions are designed to be easy to use.
+The functions are designed to be easy to use (any feedback will be greatly appreciated).
 A minimalistic yet still very flexible front-end function for all routines is provided through the "causalGLM" function.
 Check out the vignette to see how to use it!
 The necessary arguments are:
 1. A formula object for the CATE, OR, or RR
 2. The data: W, A, Y
 3. Choice of estimand: "CATE", "OR", "RR"

 That's it!
 Feel free to customize the machine-learning routines available using the "learning_method" argument.
-Built in options are: auto-HAL, glm, glmnet, gam, earth (MARS), CV-autotuned-xgboost.
+Built in options are: SuperLearner, HAL, glm, glmnet, gam, earth (MARS), CV-autotuned-xgboost.
 Cross-fitting is performed automatically.
 If you want to make your own learner, use the sl3_Learner argument and the tlverse/sl3 package.

 Outputs include:
-1. Coefficient estimates
+1. Coefficient estimates (using the S3 summary or coef function)
 2. Z-scores and p-values for coefficients
 3. 95% confidence intervals for coefficients
-4. 95% prediction/confidence intervals for evaluations of the CATE/RR/OR
+4. 95% prediction/confidence intervals for evaluations of the CATE/RR/OR (using the S3 predict function)

 #### User-friendly interface for high dimensional settings
 For high dimensional W, you can use the wrapper function "causalGLMwithLASSO" which runs "causalGLM" using a custom glmnet-LASSO learner for estimation.
 This allows for robust and fast estimation in high dimensional settings where conventional machine-learning algorithms may struggle.
 Cross-fitting can be performed to reduce bias.
 This method can be viewed as an adaptive version of "glm" in that confounders/variables to adjust for are adaptively selected using the LASSO, but still allow for asymptotically correct post-selection inference.